 Intrinsic optical imaging performed before and after application of the P2RY1 antagonist, MRS2500 (1 μM).
 Detected crenations are outlined in colors based on time of occurrence as indicated by timeline below image.
 Imaging was performed near physiological temperature (32-34°C).

-Plot of crenation frequency and area before and after application of MRS2500. n = 6 E16-17 videos, 6 cochleae from 6 mice, n = 5 P0-2 videos, 5 cochleae from 5 mice, n = 5 P6-8 videos, 5 cochleae from 5 mine, and n = 5 P10-12 videos, 5 cochleae from 5 mice, (one-way ANOVA with Tukey post-hoc; ****p < 5e-5, ***p < 5e-4, ns: not significant).
+Plot of crenation frequency and area before and after application of MRS2500. n = 6 E16-17 videos, 6 cochleae from 6 mice, n = 5 apical P0-2 videos, 5 cochleae from 5 mice, n = 6 basal P0-2 videos, 6 cochleae from 6 mice, n = 5 P6-8 videos, 5 cochleae from 5 mine, and n = 5 P10-12 videos, 5 cochleae from 5 mice, (one-way ANOVA with Tukey post-hoc; ****p < 5e-5, ***p < 5e-4, ns: not significant).

 Figure 5.
 Correlated activation of IHCs and ISCs requires P2RY1 signaling

-Image of an excised cochlea from a P0 Pax2-Cre;R26-lsl-GCaMP3 mouse.
+Image of an excised cochlea (middle turn) from a P0 Pax2-Cre;R26-lsl-GCaMP3 mouse.
 For analysis of time lapse imaging, a grid of square ROIs was placed over the ISCs and single ROIs were drawn for each IHC.
 Imaging was performed at near physiological temperature (32-34°C).

 Exemplar Ca2+ transient in ISCs and simultaneous activation of multiple IHC. (bottom) Circles indicate active IHCs, white squares indicate active ISCs.